Insider Career Guides

 Understanding what happens after an employee refers you empowers you to take control of your job search.

 You no longer have to view the hiring process as magic.
 A referral is a mechanical bypass—it moves your resume from the algorithmic void into the hands of a human recruiter.
-It is the most powerful tool in your career arsenal, but it requires you to show up with a heavily optimized resume and the exact skills the hiring manager is looking for.
+It is the most powerful tool in your career arsenal, but it requires you to show up with a heavily optimized resume and the exact skills the internal reviewer is looking for.

 Stop hoping the ATS will pick you.
 Prepare your profile, connect with a verified employee through a secure marketplace, get your resume on the recruiter's desk, and let your skills secure the offer.